Go to: Transmission | Prevention | Symptoms | Vaccination

 - If you have pets in the home, avoid contact with your pet as much as possible.
 If you need to care for your pet, keep your rash fully covered to avoid contact between the rash and animal.
 Wear a well-fitting mask.

-There is no specific treatment approved for monkeypox.
+There is no specific treatment approved for mpox.
 Most people get better on their own without treatment.
 However, antivirals for smallpox may help.
 Your provider will help you find out if you are eligible for antiviral treatment.
 They may be able to prescribe medicine and provide information about symptom relief.

 Appointments will be required; the vaccine is not available to walk-ins.